-The relatively good treatment in the very beginning is confirmed by Ponchaud's only witness from the area, who from April to June 1975 lived in a base peasant village in Svay Teap, in either Damban 41 or 42.
-Not only
+The relatively good treatment in the very beginning is confirmed by Ponchaud's only witness from the area, who from April to June 1975 lived in a base peasant village in Svay Teap, in either damban 41 or 42.
+Not only did he comment on the decent treatment accorded the new people, but he is one of the few urban folk, either in the literature or in my own experience, to show any sympathy for the plight of the villagers during the war.

 Another witness to conditions in Prey Chhor in 1975, a university graduate in business administration, returned to join his parents there after the end of the war.
 Since it was his family's native place, he could not hide his identity, and one of the regional cadres, a former schoolmate, wanted to have him arrested.
 Because of that he fled farther north in November of the same year.
-In his report he made no particular mention of atrocities, and when he returned to Prey Chhor in 1979 he found his entire family - parents, brothers, and sisters - still alive.
-214
+In his report he made no particular mention of atrocities, and when he returned to Prey Chhor in 1979 he found his entire family-parents, brothers, and sisters-still alive.

-One of my own former students spent 1975-79 in another part of Damban 41, Taingkok (Choeung Prei), and according to him organization was 'loose' in 1975-77.
+One of my own former students spent 1975-79 in another part of damban 41, Taingkok (Choeung Prei), and according to him organization was "loose" in 1975-77.
 Koy Thuon, he thought, wanted to open markets and run regular schools; and executions during 1975-77 were confined to Lon Nol military, police and high officials, plus individual revenge murders which he considered to have been most numerous of all.
 After the change of regime in 1977 the number of official executions increased, and was even extended to the widows and families of military victims.
 It was because of the abrupt change in 1977 after the relatively benign situation during the previous two years that he distrusted the apparent liberality of the Salvation Front in 1979 and decided to emigrate.

-Another survivor of Damban 41, whose small, weak physique and obviously urban appearance provide their interesting commentary, confirmed that conditions had become very bad only after 1977; and as a result only eight out of one hundred new families survived in his village.
-216
+Another survivor of damban 41, whose small, weak physique and obviously urban appearance provide their own interesting commentary, confirmed that conditions had become very bad only after 1977; and as a result only eight out of one hundred new families survived in his village.

-From the eastern extremity of Damban 42, former Kratie province, an evangelical Christian pastor reported that in 1975-76 there had been little killing, but many deaths from malaria.
+From the eastern extremity of damban 42, former Kratie province, an evangelical Christian pastor reported that in 1975-76 there had been little killing, but many deaths from malaria.
 Execution was the fate only of those positively identified as Lon Nol military.
 In 1977 the pattern changed twice.
 First the old base people, for unexplained reasons, began to kill new people indiscriminately.
 Then the Southwest cadres arrived, arrested the old cadres whom they accused of being KGB agents or pro-Vietnamese, and conditions improved slightly for the evacuees.